 What to Expect from Dependent Personality Disorder (DPD) Treatment

 As with many personality disorders, those with dependent personality disorder usually seek help when life becomes overwhelming due to their symptoms, specifically those of anxiety and depression.
 Psychotherapy is the main form of treatment for DPD, where the goals are to help patients:

 People with DPD often have a history of trauma, so trauma therapy is a standard part of treatment for many.
 In working with patients with DPD, therapists are careful to monitor the therapeutic relationship so that the patient does not form an unhealthy bond in treatment.
 Medication does not treat the core problems that DPD causes.
 However, we may use it to help you manage anxiety or depression associated with DPD.

 Find Dependent Personality Disorder Treatment at Rose Hill Center

 At Rose Hill Center, we understand that dependent personality disorder can feel like a scary diagnosis.
 Education about DPD helps to alleviate your fears.
-You will learn the skills and tools to manage your DPD symptoms and regain control of your life through inpatient dependent personality disorder treatment.
+You will learn the skills and tools to manage your DPD symptoms and regain control of your life through dependent personality disorder treatment in Michigan.
 To learn more about how we can help, contact our team today at 866.367.0220.